SamuelBorn/BranchAndBound/README.md

 Input of the constraints.
 Here we enter the numbers of the problem.
 There is a text field for each variable in each constraint.
 In addition, we can choose between `<=, =, =>`.
-It is also possible to specify a maximization function.
+It is also possible to specify a `max, min` function.

 ### 3: